oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

     * Click **Configure a new mapper** and select **Audience**
         * **Name** 'aud-mapper-<your client's id>'
         * **Included Client Audience** select `<your client's id>` from the dropdown.
-            * _If you are forwarding the access or id JWT token(s) to your upstream service and require a separate audience for it, you can use the **Included Custom Audience** field in addition to the "Included Client Audience" dropdown.
-              Note that the aud claim of a JWT token should be limited and only define its intended recipients._
+            * _OAuth2 proxy can be set up to pass both the access and ID JWT tokens to your upstream services.
+              If you require additional audience entries, you can use the **Included Custom Audience** field in addition to the "Included Client Audience" dropdown.
+Note that the "aud" claim of a JWT token should be limited and only specify its intended recipients._
+        * **Add to ID token** 'On'
+        * **Add to access token** 'On' - [#1916](https://github.com/oauth2-proxy/oauth2-proxy/pull/1916)
           * _Save the configuration._
 * Any subsequent dedicated client mappers can be defined by clicking **Dedicated scopes** -> **Add mapper** -> **By configuration** -> *Select mapper*

 You should now be able to create a test user in Keycloak and get access to the OAuth2 Proxy instance, make sure to set an email address matching `<yourcompany.com>` and select _Email verified_.